Shopping Cart Abandonment Stats You’ll Need for 2018

 With a plethora of causes potentially responsible for cart abandonment on your website, things would look gloomy, unless there were powerful automation workflows taking care of this!

-This is what a cart abandonment email looks like on Moosend‘s automations platform:
+This is what a cart abandonment email looks like on Moosend‘s automation platform:

 And the great news is that you don’t even have to build this yourself!